valory-xyz/docs/docs/protocol/tokenomics.md

 * **Donate.** Donate the specified amount of ETH to the specified service.
 You can specify more than one service in a single call.
 The connected wallet will ask you to approve the transaction.

     !!! warning "Important"
-        To avoid fragmented donations, the protocol currently only accepts donations of a minimum of 0.065 ETH.
+        To avoid fragmented donations, the protocol currently only accepts donations of at least 0.065 ETH.
+(If the donation is for several services, the total sum must be at least 0.065 ETH.)

 ### Dev incentives page